AntonLueders/BDHM/README.md

  <a id="Experiment"></a>
 # Additional folders independent of BDHM

 This repository also contains the folder **Experiments_Solidworks_Files** with CAD files corresponding to the experiments of [1].
 Full credit and responsibility for these files belong to Dr. Hongri Gu and Yonglin Chen, who designed and performed the experiments of [1].
-Information on the particular files is given in the README PDF in the corresponding folder.
-For questions regarding the CAD files, please contact the corresponding authors of [1].
+Information on the particular files is given in the README PDF, which can be found in the corresponding folder.
+For questions regarding the CAD data, please contact the corresponding authors of [1].
 Note that the license declared in this repository applies to the simulation program **BDHM** only.